Borrelia Antibody (CSF)

 Why do I need this test?

-You may have this test to find out whether Lyme disease has affected your central
+You may need this test to find out if Lyme disease has affected your central nervous

 Meningitis, an infection of the brain's protective membranes